kestra-io/docs/content/docs/15.how-to-guides/github-actions.md

           apiToken: ${{ secrets.KESTRA_API_TOKEN }}
 ```

-## Set Up Branch Rulesets to enforce checks before deploying
+## Set Up Branch Rulesets

-If you're working in a team, it can be useful to set up a [Ruleset](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets) on your main branch to prevent broken flows from being deployed to your production Kestra instance.
+If you're working in a team, it can be useful to set up a [Ruleset](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets) on your `main` branch to prevent broken flows from being deployed to your production Kestra instance if you have the Kestra Deploy Action setup.

 To do this, go to the Settings of your repository on GitHub and go to Rules then Rulesets.
 In here, we can create a new branch ruleset.